nsdeschenes/graphql-redis-subscription-demo/README.md

 This is a simple GraphQL API demo example testing to see the possibility of having a Redis pubsub trigger a GraphQL subscription.

 To demo this possibility I am using the `graphql-redis-subscriptions` pubsub engine.
+The reason behind using this package rather than creating our own implementation with the `apollo-server` base `PubSub` object is detailed here in the `apollo-server` [documents](https://www.apollographql.com/docs/apollo-server/data/subscriptions/#pubsub-implementations).

 [Running the demo](#Running-this-demo)